-In part one, we examined how termites can go from a harmless colony outside your home, to a destructive one within, while inadvertently inviting them in with little nuances in your yard.
+In part one of this blog series, we examined how termites can go from a harmless colony outside your home, to a destructive one within, while inadvertently inviting them in with little nuances in your yard.
 In today’s post we’ll look at the do’s and don’ts of termite protection and emphasize the mulch conundrum in termite-free landscaping.

 Do you know what termite-free landscaping looks like?
 Stop inviting termites in and get rid of them once and for all with services from Hi-Tech Termite Control in Orange County, and join us in today’s post as we examine the termite protection in your landscaping.